: watching the conkers arrive

 The ceramic-base work of Robert Raphael (Brooklyn, NY) draws on the complex history of decorative art, a tradition that intersects and runs parallel to the history of art.
 Decoration is often perceived to be superficial, but he believes its strength lies in its seductive nature and the complex meanings that result when surface, mass, pattern, and cultural history come together. http://robraphael.com

-Drawn simply with one continuous, calligraphic line the noses Robert Rivers (London, UK) paints are almost architectural renderings of space–of outside and inside.
+Drawn simply with one continuous calligraphic line, Robert Rivers’ (London, UK) nose paintings are almost architectural renderings of space–of outside and inside.
 Grass and straw gathered from walks in the countryside are caught amidst the threads of the embroidered noses, fragments of summer, they disrupt the singular curving line and cross languages of paint, drawing, and collage.

-Audra Wolowiec (Detroit / Brooklyn / Newburgh) is an interdisciplinary artist whose work oscillates between sculpture, installation, text and performance with an emphasis on sound and the material qualities of language.
-Her poetic sound installations and experimental language scores often use the gap, space, or breath in between speech—not as forms of negation, but as complex generators of meaning. https://www.audrawolowiec.com
+Originating from Detroit, Audra Wolowiec (Brooklyn / Newburgh, NY) is an interdisciplinary artist whose work oscillates between sculpture, installation, text and performance with an emphasis on sound and the material qualities of language.
+Her poetic sound installations and experimental language scores often use the gap, space, or breath in between speech—not as forms of negation, but as complex generators of meaning.
+Audra currently divides her time between New York City and Newburgh, NY. https://www.audrawolowiec.com